 HONORS AND ACHIEVEMENTS

-Publish telecom industry blog in my spare time (since April 2014)
+Publish telecom and tech industry blog in my spare time (since April 2014)

 MBA Scholarship at Boston University